-As the Company does not currently own any revenue-generating assets, the Company will need to raise sufficient capital to further explore its properties.
+As the Company does not currently own any revenue-generating assets, the Company will need to raise sufficient capital to further explore its properties and for working capital purposes for the 2025 fiscal year and beyond.
 At this time, the Company will rely on its current working capital and its ability to obtain further equity or debt financing for the foreseeable future.
 Although the Company has been successful in the past in obtaining financing, there is no guarantee that it will be able to obtain adequate financing in the future or that such terms of financing will be advantageous to the Company.

-EVENTS SUBSEQUENT TO JUNE 30, 2024
+EVENTS SUBSEQUENT TO DECEMBER 31, 2024